EagleSoftworks/KHS-Band/README.md

 #### File Breakdown:
 * 📋 `index.html` - The main page for the website
 * 📋 `navigation.js` - `JavaScript` for creating the navigation buttons on each page
-* 📅 TODO - Schedule of past and upcoming performances
+* 📅 `schedule.html` - Schedule of past and upcoming performances
 * 📷 `photos.html` - Photo gallery of Google Photos Albums
 * 📚 TODO - Syllabus from school
 * 🏫 `alumni.html` - Alumni page, links to photos and facebook page